A Toroidal Maxwell-Cremona-Delaunay Correspondence: Background and Definitions

 This inequality follows by elementary row operations and cofactor expansion from the standard determinant test for appropriate lifts of the vertices $p,q,r,s$ to the universal cover:

 (The factor~$1/2$ simplifies our later calculations, and is consistent with Maxwell's construction of polyhedral liftings and reciprocal diagrams.)
 Similarly, we say that an edge is \EMPH{locally flat} if the corresponding determinant is zero.
-Finally, $G$ is the \EMPH{weighted Delaunay graph} of its vertices if every edge of $G$ is locally Delaunay and every diagonal of every non-triangular face is locally flat.
+Finally, $\Gamma$ is the \EMPH{weighted Delaunay complex} of its vertices if every edge of $\Gamma$ is locally Delaunay and every diagonal of every non-triangular face is locally flat.

-One can easily verify that this condition is equivalent to $G$ being the projection of the weighted Delaunay graph of the lift $\pi_M^{-1}(V)$ of its vertices $V$ to the universal cover.
-Results of Bobenko and Springborn \cite{bs-dloss-07} imply that any finite set of weighted points on any flat torus has a unique weighted Delaunay graph.
-We emphasize that weighted Delaunay graphs are \emph{not} necessarily either simple or triangulations; however, every weighted Delaunay graphs on any flat torus is both essentially simple and essentially 3-connected.
-The dual \EMPH{weighted Voronoi graph} of $P$, also known as its \emph{power diagram} \cite{a-pdpaa-87,ai-gravd-88}, can be defined similarly by projection from the universal cover.
+Equivalently, $\Gamma$ is the weighted Delaunay complex of its vertices if and only if $\Gamma$ is the projection of the weighted Delaunay complex of the lift $\pi_M^{-1}(V)$ of its vertices $V$ to the universal cover.
+Results of Bobenko and Springborn \cite{bs-dloss-07} imply that any finite set of weighted points on any flat torus has a unique weighted Delaunay complex.
+We emphasize that weighted Delaunay complexes are \emph{not} necessarily either simple or triangulations; however, every weighted Delaunay complex on any flat torus is both essentially simple and essentially 3-connected.
+The dual \EMPH{weighted Voronoi diagram} of a set of points $P\subset \Torus_M$, also known as its \emph{power diagram} \cite{a-pdpaa-87,ai-gravd-88}, can be defined similarly by projection from the universal cover.

-Finally, a geodesic torus graph is \EMPH{coherent} if it is the weighted Delaunay graph of its vertices, with respect to some vector of weights.
+Finally, a geodesic torus embedding is \EMPH{coherent} if it is the weighted Delaunay complex of its vertices, with respect to some vector of weights.